Memory

 - Stored as a

-raw_messagesrecord withmemoryStage: "short" - AAAK-encoded and embedded; embedding stored alongside the record
+raw_messagesrecord withmemoryStage: "short" - Embedded; embedding stored alongside the record

 - Added to the vector index for semantic retrieval